cindyledev/freeCodeCamp/README.md

 - Use Higher-Order Functions map, filter, or reduce to Solve a Complex Problem
 - Return a Sorted Array Without Changing the Original Array
 - Split a String into an Array Using the split Method
+- Apply Functional Programming to Convert Strings to URL Slugs